ComplicatedPhenomenon/C_Takeoff/algorithm/sort/readme.md

    The scenario of when to use stable sort and when to use unstable sort? what the difference between them?
 2. Time complexity for heap sort.

+3.Which fit most in what situation?
+  * Bucket sort

+    Bucket sort is mainly useful when the input is uniformly distributed over a range.

 -----
+# heap sort
 `heapSort.c`

 original list